 We are committed to furthering the application of psychodynamic organizational thinking to real-world dilemmas.

 We are committed to cultivating a community of people who are interested in group relations and using group relations thinking to erode barriers to dialogue and belonging.

 Meet Our Board

-Glenn, Secretary is the Senior Director of Organization and Talent Development for Equity Residential, a Real Estate Investment Trust, and has over 25 years of HR/OD experience.
+Glenn, CSGSS Treasurer and President-Elect, is the Senior Director of Organization and Talent Development for Equity Residential, a Real Estate Investment Trust, and has over 25 years of HR/OD experience.
 He has both a Masters and Doctorate in Leadership and Organizational Psychology from William James College in Boston.
 While studying at William James, he has taken group relations courses, attended conferences and received Whole Systems Consulting training through AKRI.
 He uses group relations as a diagnostic lens for coaching, consulting and facilitation.
 He is an avid reader, classical music and opera enthusiast, theater lover and life-long learner.
 He lives in Washington, DC

-Rosette Cirillo, Ed.M., is a Phd Student at the University of Wisconsin- Madison, studying Philosophy of Education, Ethics and Education, and Historiography in the Curriculum & Instruction department.
+Rosette Cirillo, Ed.M., CSGSS Member-At-Large, is a Phd Student at the University of Wisconsin- Madison, studying Philosophy of Education, Ethics and Education, and Historiography in the Curriculum & Instruction department.
 As a former Chelsea public schools teacher, she believes that studying group dynamics and social systems is essential for educators, school leaders, and policy makers.
 She is a consultant at Leadership Lab International and serves on the CSGSS board as a Member-At-Large.